Ninjago: Master of the Mountain: Plot

 The Ninja and Master Wu are invited to the Kingdom of Shintaro.
 They meet King Vangelis and his daughter Vania, who takes an interest in Cole.
 That night, a Geckle enters Cole's room, who discovers that the creature has his mother's necklace.
 Vania takes Cole to a secret entrance that leads into the Dungeons of Shintaro.
 They discover the Geckles and the Munce, two tribes forced to work in the mines by the evil Skull Sorcerer, but Cole is taken prisoner.

 Vania leads the ninja to the dungeons, but they are captured by the Awakened Warriors, who can be revived by the sorcerer's Skull of Hazza D'ur.
 One of the Geckles tells Cole about the Blades of Deliverance, which were wielded by a warrior named "Gilly" who freed the tribes from a dragon called Grief-Bringer.
 The theft of the blades caused a rift between the two tribes.
 The ninja escape and free the tribes.
 They split up, with Kai and Zane taking a tunnel with the Geckles, and Lloyd, Jay and Nya taking another tunnel with the Munce.
 Cole is forced to take a different tunnel by the Skull Sorcerer.

 Nya, Jay, and Lloyd meet the Queen of the Munce, Murtessa, who takes a liking to Jay.
 Murtessa challenges Nya to a duel, who wins and becomes Queen of the Munce.
 Meanwhile, Kai and Zane are accused by Geckle Chancellor Gulch of working for the Skull Sorcerer and are forced to undergo a "Trial by Mino".
 After winning the trial, Kai and Zane notice Gleck is wearing Cole's necklace.
-They realise that "Gilly" was Cole's mother Lilly.
+They realise that "Gilly" was Cole's late mother Lilly.
 Gulch resigns as Chancellor and gives the position to Kai.